Amorebieta-Etxano: Geography

 Amorebieta-Etxano is an inland town in the comarca of Duranguesado in the province of Biscay in northern Spain.
 It is about 25 km east of Bilbao and close to the European route E70 which runs along the north coast of Spain.
 It is located in the valley of the River Ibaizabal; this river joins the River Nervión a few kilometres to the north, after which it is sometimes called the "Nervión-Ibaizabal" because the two rivers are very similar in size.
 Amorebieta-Etxano is situated among rugged mountains and has a rich historical heritage.

+The municipality's terrain is characterised by the Ibaizabal river valley and the mountains that surround it.
+Both the north and south feature a rugged landscape.
+To the north, the foothills of the Sinclinorio de Vizcaya mountain range culminate in Mount Bizkargi, at the northernmost point of the territory (563 metres).
+To the south, the ground rises more sharply to over 700 metres in the foothills of the mountain range that extends southwards from Anboto, included in the Urkiola Natural Park.
+The altitude ranges from 770 metres in the south to 60 metres on the banks of the Ibaizabal River.

 History

 The municipality of Amorebieta-Etxano came into being on 26 January 1951 as the result of a merger between Amorebieta and Etxano, two communities in the historic administrative district of Merindad de Zornotza.
 The other parts of the district were merged into the neighbouring municipality of Muxika.
 The new coat of arms shows the union between Amorebieta and Etxano.
 In the 2014 census, Amorebieta had a population of 16,907 while that of Etxano was 221.